 Variations and Special Considerations

 Terrarium containers: There are so many options!
-I chose a simple bubble ball.
+I chose a simple bubble ball as an open container.
 You can use mason jars, vases or other types of jars.
 A container with a larger opening is easier to plant than say a demijohn or bottle with a small opening.
 With a container that has a small opening much of the set up requires a funnel and some sort of stick or very thin tongs to place the plants in.
 It’s a very delicate process that requires patience but boy are they beautiful when done!

 Succulent or cactus terrarium: As mentioned above with a few tweaks you can plant cacti and/or succulent terrarium.
 Use cactus soil instead of traditional potting soil.
 Cactus soil allows for optimal drainage and is a specifically made for these plants as they can get moldy fast.
 Layer your terrarium in this order: gravel, charcoal, moss, then cactus soil.
 Succulent or cactus plants would not do well in a closed terrarium environment and containers (or dishes) with large openings are the perfect choice for this type of terrarium.

 Decorative elements: Get creative!
-Add decorative rocks or little figurines to your terrarium to create a fun display!
+Add decorative rocks or little figurines to your terrarium to create fun fairy gardens!
 For a woodland feel add some twigs and extra moss.
 For a beach theme add seashells and beach pebbles.
 I share how I placed twinkle lights in this lightning bug lanterns featuring succulents post.

 Steps for making a glass open terrarium

 - Starting with a clean glass container begin by adding rocks or a layer of pebbles, moss (sphagnum moss is an excellent choice), charcoal, moistened soil.
-Make sure the open terrarium layers are thick enough to see the contrast between them when looking through the side of the glass container.
+Make sure the open terrarium layers are thick enough to see the contrast between the various layers when looking through the side of the glass container.

 2. Remove plants from their pots and place the plant roots in the soil.
 Be sure to space plants 2″-3″ apart when possible.
 If needed add more soil to cover the roots.
-Water to moisten.
+Add a little water to moisten.